The following sections are designed to help you prepare for your trip as well as provide some advice for staying healthy while you’re away.

 You can’t be vaccinated against malaria.
 Mosquito bite avoidance is essential as no antimalarial is considered totally effective.
 It’s important to discuss your requirements with your doctor, as some antimalarials have side effects or may be incompatible with certain medical conditions.

-Make your doctor aware of all the destinations you’ll be visiting, so the correct antimalarial can be prescribed.
-It’s extremely important to take the tablets as directed, including after you have returned home, to cover the incubation period of the disease.
+Make your doctor aware of all the destinations you’ll be visiting so the correct antimalarial can be prescribed.
+It’s extremely important to take the tablets as directed, including after you’ve returned home, to cover the incubation period of the disease.